dave-carter-uk/Azure-Automation/README.md

 Schedule Runbook (azvmcontrol.ps1) to Start/Stop or Check VM's and applications running on the VM

-The Runbook calls azcontrol.ps1 (azcontrol.sh) on VM host to Start/Stop/Check the application status
+The Runbook calls a local host command if specified on each VM to either Start/Stop or Check the applications on that host

 ![image](https://github.com/user-attachments/assets/9eef6b4b-244c-419d-80f1-68c38a95de78)